 Dental and vision ID cards are mailed to the address listed in Workday.
 Please login to review your personal information to ensure this address is correct.

-- Can I add dependents to the Penn State SHIP?
+- Can I add dependents to the SHIP for Penn State?

 New Graduate Assistants/Graduate Fellows/Graduate Trainees must enroll their dependents through Workday.
 It is important to note that dependent coverage will remain the same for returning Graduate Assistants/Graduate Fellows/Graduate Trainees each year if they do not elect changes in Workday.

 - Am I still covered by the Penn State SHIP if I am not enrolled in classes during the summer?